PCfVW/Simple-HTN-Planner/README.md

 5. The Blocksworld branch is now closer to PyHop's Python code and also runs the travel example correctly; all travel examples and all blocks world examples run correctly.

-6. Get the blocks world branch to get a stable version which runs all examples (both travel and blocks world).
+6. Get the Blocksworld branch to get a stable version which runs all examples (both travel and blocks world).